DJV22/Hound_PVE/README.md

       - Update pihole with the following console command "pihole -up"
       - set password for pihole bi using the following command in console "pihole setpasswrod NEWPASSWORDHERE"

+  - Setup options for dns container
+     - `automatially boot yes`
-   - Setup Automatially boot for DNS options and start order should be 1
+     - `start order should be 1`

 6. Fileserver Creation
    - DownnloadLXC Fileserver template